-Cookies & Cream Oreo Vegan Popsicles (dairy-free, 4 ingredients)
+Cookies and Cream Ice Cream Popsicles (dairy-free, 4 ingredients)

-And the nutrition is not to be sneezed at either, with cashews contributing healthy fats, and black cocoa offering magnesium and mood-boosting aspects.
+The nutrition of the homemade cookies and cream ice cream in these popsicles is not to be sneezed at either.
+The ice cream is no-churn, and made with cashews.
+Cashews contribute healthy fats, while the swirl of black cocoa offering magnesium and mood-boosting aspects.

-And that is this time for me.
-What with dealing with subzero temperatures, helping my family through winter schedules, and trying to finish editing my book, I think an oreo break is warranted, don’t you?
+It was winter, and I was dealing with subzero temperatures, helping my family through winter schedules, and trying to finish editing my book.

 So I hope you enjoy these pops, and make them this weekend.